mimimixer/VRfloatingObjects/README.md

 **an online installation of floating images around and trough the viewer.
 The viewer can move between the trajectories of the images, but not interact.**

 The code allows for changing from the current static images to videos inside the floating objects when an folder of videos is added.
+The current images have been generated during the project https://github.com/mimimixer/feedbackLoopsWithGenAI

 The installation is currently accessible online via browser on https://ar.chim.ai/elena_VR/